JasonVonKrueger/ESP8266Now/README.md

 }
 ```

-To create the incident, I'm simply formatting a GET request to the host, port and URI.
+To create the incident, I'm simply formulating a GET request to the host, port and URI.
 If I weren't being lazy, I would have used a good REST client library for this.
 But I was being lazy.

 ```c
 void createIncident() {